ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ### SSH and ping into your backend instance in a private subnet

 Let's start the ssh-agent on your machine and add your private key.
-A ssh-agent is a program to hold private keys used for public key authentication (RSA, DSA).
+An ssh-agent is a program to hold private keys used for public key authentication (RSA, DSA).

 1. On a machine running macOS, run the below to start the ssh-agent